 If you produce biodiesel from waste edible fats and oils of animal origin that are not catering waste, you will also be subject to any relevant controls under animal by-product legislation.

 For example, if you produce biodiesel using cooking oil from a food manufacturer or fat from animal by-products, your treatment operations will need approval from:

 If you produce biodiesel by chemical means and need a PPC permit, your activity may be considered to be low impact.
 If you meet the criteria set out in the Northern Ireland Environment Agency (NIEA) or the Scottish Environment Protection Agency (SEPA) guidance you may be eligible for a low impact installation (LII) permit.
-The fees and charges you pay will be less to reflect the lower environmental impact.
+The fees and charges you pay will be less, to reflect the lower environmental impact.

 For guidance on whether an installation can be classified as low impact:

-You may need a waste management licence to store waste cooking oil.
+If you use waste cooking oil to produce biofuel, you may need a waste management licence to store waste cooking oil.

 If you store more than 1,000 litres of waste cooking oil at any one time you will need a licence.

 You must always store your used cooking oil within a suitable secondary containment system, for example a bund.

 Follow rules for collecting waste vegetable oil